-These 2 (one savory, one sweet) paleo muffin recipes have been tested by resident "cookin' Paleo mama" Leslie Blood and her 2 young boys.
+This post and recipes (one savory, one sweet) paleo muffin recipes were written by Leslie Blood, one of our fave food creators, and her 2 young boys.
 Yup, kid approved!

 Truth time: I love it when the kids go back-to-school but I hate making lunches, especially sandwiches.
 I mean, the mess alone…